Skip links

 in Tags

-Americans Robert Briggs and Thomas King transplant the nucleus of an embryo cell into a frog egg
+Americans Robert Briggs and Thomas King transplant the nucleus of an embryonic cell into a frog egg

 1952